pmandreoli/DocumentationFlavourAndDocker/source/galaxy_docker.rst

 Enter inside galaxydocker
 *************************

-In order to access to the docker execute the command
+In order to access to the Galaxy container execute the command

 ::